What things are 1 cm long?

 What things are 1 cm?
 Human body

 Things which are 1 cm you can see not only in math.
 The human body is a great example too.
-Are you wondering what we are talking about exactly?
+There are many examples of things that are 1 cm Are you wondering what we are talking about exactly?
 We hurry up with an explanation.

 We prepared 3 examples for you.
 We think they may surprise you a little, especially if you are not interested in the human body so much.
 So let’s see: